 - Does it help with safety?

-- And, of course, can it fit as a stocking stuffer or is it a larger gift they really needed
+- And, of course, can it fit as a stocking stuffer, or is it a more significant gift they needed

-Lastly, woodworkers generally don’t like the deals at the ends of the big-box stores.
+Lastly, woodworkers generally prefer to avoid the deals at the ends of the big-box stores.
 These tools are almost all unique wood brands you can’t find at a store.

 Stocking Stuffers for Woodworkers